 An added benefit of a trip to Bury St Edmunds is its proximity to absolutely stunning English countryside and villages, including the lovely Ickworth House and pretty Lavenham which is consistently voted as the most picturesque village in England.
 And Harry Potter fans – it’s also home to Harry’s child hood house in the films.
 It’s a win win really.

 Again you really need a car to make the most of this trip as there isn’t much public transport serving Lavenham or the villages, although you can get the train to Bury from London in about 2 hours, changing at Cambridge so you could combine it in to a rail tour of the UK.

 So how do you make the most of a day in the area?
 Here are my top tips on what to visit.

 1. Start the day off with a stroll around Lavenham

 Lavenham is the most visited spot in the area so I recommend starting your day in the ‘prettiest village in England’ before the crowds arrive.
 There is also limited parking and if you’re wanting beautiful photos you don’t want cars in front of every pretty building.
 I recommend arriving at 9am or before if you can to make the most of it.

-A nice way to start is walking around Lavenham, just taking in the stunning buildings as you go.
+A nice way to start is walking around Lavenham, just taking in the stunning buildings as you go before everyone else arrives.
 This village is full of ancient houses, dating back to the 1300s!!!
 One of the first things that hits you is how wonky these old houses have become over time – and that is their main charm.
 Be sure to take the time to admire them, as well as all the timbered and beamed houses.